 In the late 1850s and early 1860s he began to experiment with still-life painting, an interest he would maintain for the rest of his career.
 He continued to travel in the eastern United States and then, in 1863, made the first of three trips to South America.
 Church had already been to the tropics twice, and his large-scale paintings of dramatic South American scenes had won him widespread fame and critical approval.
 Although Church encouraged his friend to seek out equally spectacular scenery for his own paintings, Heade was generally interested in more intimate and less dramatic views.
 While in Brazil in 1863 he undertook a series of small pictures called The Gems of Brazil (c.
 1863-1864, Manoogian collection), showing brightly colored hummingbirds in landscape settings.
 He hoped to use these images in an elaborate illustrated book he planned to write about the tiny birds, but the project was never completed.
 Nevertheless, he maintained his interest in the subject and in the 1870s began to paint pictures combining hummingbirds with orchids and other flowers in natural settings.
 During these years he continued to paint marsh scenes, seascapes, still lifes, and the occasional tropical landscape.

 In later life Heade's wanderings took him to various spots, including British Columbia and California.
 Never fully accepted by the New York art establishment--he was, for instance, denied membership in the Century Association and was never elected an associate of the National Academy of Design--Heade eventually settled in Saint Augustine, Florida, in 1883.
 He was married that same year and at last enjoyed a reasonably stable domestic and professional existence.
 He also formed the first productive relationship of his career with a patron, the wealthy oil and railroad magnate Henry Morrison Flagler, who would commission and purchase several dozen pictures over the next decade.
 Heade continued to paint subjects that he had previously specialized in, such as orchids and hummingbirds, but he now also turned his attention to Florida marsh and swamp scenes and still lifes of cut magnolia leaves and flowers.
 Heade and his work were largely forgotten by the time of his death on in St. Augustine on September 4, 1904, and it was only with the general revival of interest in American art in the 1940s that attention was once again turned to him and his reputation restored.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 McIntyre, Robert G. Martin Johnson Heade.
 New York, 1948.